-Facing Racism is designed to attack the disease of racism from all sides.
-Throughout the program, a racially diverse group of people commit to learning how to diagnose and heal the disease by first dissecting their own thoughts, feelings, and actions.
+The Institute for Healing Racism is designed to attack the disease of racism from all sides.
+Throughout the two-day program led by co-facilitators, a racially diverse group of people commit to learning how to diagnose and heal the disease by first dissecting their own thoughts, feelings, and actions.
 Most importantly, each participant must be able to listen in a non-judgmental, objective manner.

 Once this first step of trust and understanding has been taken, the members of the group are more receptive to open and honest discussions about some of the most understated and controversial topics related to racism.
 What does it mean to be a person of color?
 What does it mean to be white?
 How is this racism affecting my company?
 By the end of the session, each participant will be empowered with the knowledge and insight of how to face racism in his or her workplace, personal life, and community.
 Ensure the health of your company and community by becoming a healer of racism.

 Tuition must be paid in full by the first day of the session.